How to spend two days in Kathmandu

 You can take a taxi to the legendary Mike’s breakfast.
 It is an institution and very well known in Kathmandu.
 There is a great variety of American and Mexican breakfast on the menu.
 Don’t forget to try the ultra-delicious Eggs Benedict and their great pancakes.

-Now is the time to go crazy shopping for gifts and souvenirs that you have been eyeing since your arrival.
+Now is the time to go crazy shopping for gifts and souvenirs you have been eyeing since your arrival.
 Shop till you drop and help the local economy!

 Pubs and Bars